-As of December 31, 2022, the Company was the sole owner of all outstanding shares of the following subsidiary companies.
+As of December 31, 2023, the Company was the sole owner of all outstanding shares of the following subsidiary companies.
 The following list is not exhaustive as the Company has other subsidiaries relating to vessels that have been sold and that remain dormant for the periods presented in these consolidated financial statements as well as intermediary companies that own shipowning companies that are 100% subsidiaries of the Company.

-Date of Country of Companies Incorporation Incorporation Acti vity Top Tanker Management Inc. May 2004 Marshall Islands Managemer nt company Wholly owned Shipowning Companies ("SPC") with vessels in operation during years ended December 31, 2020, 2021 and 2022 Date of Incorporation Country of Incorporation Vessel Delivery Date 1 Monte Carlo Lax Shipping Company Limited May 2013 Marshall Islands M/T Nord Valiant August 2016 (sold in 2021) 2 PCH Dreaming Inc. January 2018 Marshall Islands M/T Eco Marina Del Ray March 2019 3 Santa Catalina Inc. December 2018 Marshall Islands M/T Eco Los Angeles February 2020 (sold in 2022) 4 Santa Monica Marine Inc. December 2018 Marshall Islands M/T Eco City of Angels February 2020 (sold in 2022) 5 Roman Empire Inc. February 2020 Marshall Islands Eco West Coast March 2021 6 Athenean Émpire Inc. February, 2020 Marshall Islands Eco Malibu May 2021 7 Julius Caesar Inc. May, 2020 Marshall Islands Julius Caesar (Hull No. 3213) January 2022 8 Legio X Inc. December, 2020 Marshall Islands Legio X Equestris (Hull No. 3214) March 2022 9 Eco Oceano Ca Inc. December, 2020 Marshall Islands Eco Oceano Ca (Hull No. 871) March 2022
+Date of Country of Companies Incorporation Incorporation Act ivity Top Tanker Management Inc. May 2004 Marshall Islands Management company Wholly owned Shipowning Companies ("SPC") with vessels in operation during years ended Date of Country of December 31, 2021, 2022 and 2023 Incorporation Incorporation Vessel Delivery Date 1 Monte Carlo Lax Shipping Company Limited May 2013 Marshall Islands M/T Nord Valiant August 2016 (sold in 2021) 2 PCH Dreaming Inc. January 2018 Marshall Islands M/T Eco Marina Del Rey March 2019 3 Roman Empire Inc. February 2020 Marshall Islands Eco West Coast March 2021 4 Athenean Empire Inc. February 2020 Marshall Islands Eco Malibu May 2021 5 Julius Caesar Inc. May 2020 Marshall Islands Julius Caesar January 2022 6 Legio X Inc. December 2020 Marshall Islands Legio X Equestris March 2022 7 Eco Oceano CA Inc. December 2020 Marshall Islands Eco Oceano CA March 2022

-As of December 31, 2020, 2021 and 2022, the Company was the owner of 50% of outstanding shares of the following companies.
+As of December 31, 2021, 2022 and 2023, the Company was the owner of 50% of outstanding shares of the following companies.